sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

-You are now ready to complete the file section on [annotation and enrichment analysis](03-enrichment.nb.html)
+You are now ready to complete the final section on [annotation and enrichment analysis](03-enrichment.nb.html)

 <br>
 <br>